Gaining Knowledge of and Protecting Against Zero-Day Vulnerabilities

 Training and Employee Awareness

 • Role of employee training in maintaining security: Regular training on safety best practices is vital.
-It educates staff on identifying potential threats and maintaining a secure digital environment.
+It educates staff on identifying potential threats and maintaining a secure digital environment and preventing data breaches in law firms.
 Training should be ongoing to keep employees informed about evolving security risks.

 • Importance of educating staff on phishing threats: Phishing attacks are common in the legal sector.
 Educating staff on recognizing phishing attempts, suspicious email links, or attachments is crucial in preventing data breaches.